jackhughesweb/docs/Tuples.md

 # Tuples
 Tuples are structures that group data of different types together.
 They are in fact similar to [data classes](Classes.md#data_classes), but have no name.

 A tuple type is defined with an opening parenthesis, at least two types separated by commas, and then a closing parenthesis.
 The types within the tuple can be any sort of type (even other tuples!).
-Tuples must have more than 1 type in order to not clash with expressions surrounded in parentheses (a tuples with just one type is extremely pointless anyway).
+Tuples must have more than 1 type in order to not clash with expressions surrounded in parentheses (a tuple with just one type is extremely pointless anyway).

 Below is an example of a tuple that stores a String and an integer.